alegrimaldi20/go-restapi/README.md

 # Go REST API CRUD with PostgreSQL

-Go with Gorilla Mux, Gorm with PostgreSQL, CRUD
+- Go with Gorilla Mux
+- Gorm with PostgreSQL
+- CRUD